PROVINCE OF BRITANNIA – AD 208

 https://www.lawgazette.co.uk/reviews/best-law-books-of-the-year-2021/5110557.article

-With cover-designs & maps all his own work, Clive Ashman’s CV says “artist, writer, motor mechanic & qualified lawyer…“ But it’s time he spent with a trowel or giving guided-tours – volunteering to help professional archaeologists unearth the large Roman bathhouse found at Carlisle Cricket Club – which inspired this, his third novel to be set in Roman Britain, after MOSAIC & then TWO-EIGHT-SIX.
+But it’s time he spent with a trowel or giving guided tours – volunteering with professional archaeologists to help unearth the large Roman bathhouse first discovered at Carlisle Cricket Club (2017-18) which inspires this, his third novel set in Roman Britain.
+Its sequel, his fourth, following MOSAIC and then TWO-EIGHT-SIX – is now in preparation.

 The centurion Marcus Firmus stood alone on the slumping turf rampart of his Ochre Fort and looked out onto endless sheets of rain.
 The best defence they had these days would seem to be the weather.
 If ever the clouds parted and the sun came out for longer than a week, then he feared for their safety, knew the tribes would come down.
 Marooned by an emperor’s order on this fortified border to malign wilderness, he and his men were sworn to defend a civilisation too many days’ march away to rescue them, for all its promising that one day they’ll withdraw.